arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/api-changes-in-3-12.md

 JavaScript Transactions and thus the `db._executeTransaction()` method is deprecated from v3.12.0 onward and will be removed in a future version.
 The `db._createTransaction()` method for starting Stream Transactions is unaffected.

+### `@arangodb/request` certificate validation

+<small>Introduced in: v3.11.11, v3.12.2</small>

+The `@arangodb/request` module now supports two additional options for making HTTP requests:

+- `verifyCertificates` (optional): if set to `true`, the server certificate of the remote server is verified using the default certificate store of the system.
+  Default: `false`.
+- `verifyDepth` (optional): limit the maximum length of the certificate chain that counts as valid.
+Default: `10`.